Wintellect/MSLearn/Introduction to Bash/includes/5-terminate-process.md

 	This program, when executed, runs in an infinite loop — clearly not something you want running on your server.

 1. After typing the program, press the **Esc** key to exit insert mode.
-Then type the following commands, each followed by the **Enter** key, to save the program and exit `vi`:
+Then type the following command followed by the **Enter** key to save the program and exit `vi`:

 	```
-	:w
-	:q
+	:wq
 	```

+	Be sure to include the colon at the beginning of the command.
+As for the remainder of the command, `w` stands for "write" and `q` stands for "quit."

 1. Now use the following command to start the program and leave it running in the background: